FC Basel: Early years

 After just three seasons in the top flight of Swiss football, Basel suffered relegation again, but achieved immediate re-promotion in the 1944–45 season.

 Anton Schall, another Austrian ex-international, became the club's new trainer.
 Basel finished the Nationalliga A season in fourth position, with 12 victories from 26 games, scoring a total of 60 goals; top league goal scorers were Traugott Oberer (13) and René Bader (10).
 Basel won the cup for the second time as they beat Lausanne Sports (who had also been runners-up the previous year) 3–0 in the final at the Stadion Neufeld in Bern.
 Paul Stöcklin scored two goals and Bader scored the other one.

 At the beginning of the 1952–53 season, René Bader took over the job as club trainer from Ernst Hufschmid, who had acted as trainer the previous five years.
 Bader acted as player-manager and Willy Dürr was his assistant; Dürr stood at the side line when Bader played.
 Basel won their first league title in 1953 and ended the season four points ahead of BSC Young Boys.
 Basel won 17 of the 26 games, losing only once, and they scored 72 goals conceding 38.
 Josef Hügi was the team's top league goal scorer.

-The Czechoslovakian manager Jiří Sobotka was the club manager at this time, he taken the job over from Jenő Vincze the year before.
+The Czechoslovak manager Jiří Sobotka was the club manager at this time, he taken the job over from Jenő Vincze the year before.
 Basel finished the championship in sixth position.
 Heinz Blumer was Basel's top scorer this season with 16 goals, Karl Odermatt their second best goal scorer with 14.
 The Wankdorf Stadium hosted the Swiss Cup final on 15 April 1963, and Basel played against favourites Grasshoppers.
 Two goals after half-time, one by Heinz Blumer and the second from Otto Ludwig, gave Basel a 2–0 victory and their third Cup win in their history.
 Peter Füri played in all games save the final due to an illness.